tclahr/uac-docs/docs/collectors.md

 ### exclude_path_pattern
 <span class="optional">Optional</span>

 Use this option to exclude paths from the collection.
-This option works exactly the same way as find's -path -prune option.
+This option works the same way as find's -path -prune option.

 Don't forget to enclose the pattern in double quotes.
-Use backslash (\\) to escape double quotes and commas.
+Use a backslash (\\) to escape double quotes and commas.

 As UAC uses ```find``` tool to search for artifacts, wildcards and regex patterns are also supported here.